naseef944/melanoma-ev-resistance-analysis/README.md

-# Melanoma Drug Resistance Project
+# Gene Expression Analysis: Control vs. Treated

-This project simulates RNA-seq data to study gene expression changes in melanoma cells treated with a drug.
+This project simulates RNA-seq data to study gene expression changes in cells treated with a drug.
 It uses R packages DESeq2 and clusterProfiler for differential expression and pathway enrichment analysis.

 ## Structure
 - `data/`: Simulated gene counts and metadata